victordeni/virtual-diabetes-clinic/README.md

 Manual review is slow and inconsistent.
 This project automates the process by assigning each patient a continuous risk score representing the likelihood of short-term deterioration.

-The model uses the open load_diabetes dataset from scikit-learn as a stand-in for anonymized electronic health records (EHR).
+The model uses the open load_diabetes dataset from scikit-learn as a stand-in for deidentified electronic health records (EHR).

-Model & Iterations
+# Model & Iterations

+All experiments are deterministic (random_state=42), and model artifacts are stored in /artifacts.

-# v0.1 — Baseline
+## v0.1 — Baseline

 Preprocessing: StandardScaler